SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-03-covid-immunity-prevalence.md

   vaccinated arm.
 I checked using a statistical test called Fisher's Exact Test, and yes this is statistically significant (not likely to be a fluke).
-However, all it means is that __the immune systems of unvaccinated people struggled harder to clear the infection, making antibodies even relatively useless ones like nucleocapsid antibodies.__   (Recall the nucleocapsid protein is inside the viral envelope, hence more or less useless to your immune system until the virus is actually inside a cell.
-The spike protein is outside the viral envelope, so your immune system can stop the virus before it gets in.)
+However, all it means is that __the immune systems of unvaccinated people struggled harder to clear the infection, making antibodies &ndash; even relatively useless ones like nucleocapsid antibodies.__   (Recall the nucleocapsid protein is inside the viral envelope, hence more or less useless to your immune system until the virus is actually inside a cell.
+The spike protein is outside the viral envelope, so your immune system can stop the virus _before_ it gets in.)

 <a href="{{ site.baseurl }}/images/2022-05-18-million-us-dead-stat-3.jpg"><img src="{{ site.baseurl }}/images/2022-05-18-million-us-dead-stat-3-thumb.jpg" width="400" height="237" alt="Parker @ STAT: Vaccinated vs unvaccinated death rates, once vaccines were available" title="Parker @ STAT: Vaccinated vs unvaccinated death rates, once vaccines were available" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Vaccines do not lower your immunity.
 They are designed to do the opposite, and they do a